 How do I pay taxes on crypto in Belgium in 2024?

-- Speculative income: income derived from the active trading of cryptocurrency may be considered speculative and is subject to personal income tax at a rate of 33% plus municipal taxes.
+• Speculative Income: Proceeds from active trading subject to personal income tax at a 33% rate plus municipal surtaxes.

-- Other income: income from incidental transactions outside of professional activities is generally not taxable, provided it remains within the normal management of private property.
+• Other Income: Incidental income from transactions outside professional activity, usually not subject to tax if within ordinary management of private property.

 Table with the main tax rates in Belgium